About this Book

 Origin, description, and interpretation of sedimentary rocks (Chapters 2-8)

-In this part of the book we discuss sediment ... where it comes from, how it moves, how to describe it, and how we can use our understanding of sediment and sedimentary rocks to tell us about processes.
-Labs accompanying this content will focus on hands on skills including how to use a petrographic microscope, how to identify common sedimentary structures, and how to quantitatively and qualitatively describe both rock and unconsolidated sediment.
+In these chapter we discuss the details of sediment ... where it comes from, how it moves, how to describe it, and how to describe the resulting sedimentary rocks.
+Ideally, labs to accompany these chapters would focus on hands-on skills including how to use a petrographic microscope, how to identify common sedimentary structures, and how to quantitatively and qualitatively describe both rock and unconsolidated sediment.

-Armed with the descriptive language and basic interpretive ability gained in Chapters 2-8, the second portion of the book focuses on using that knowledge to study environments.
-Once we know what we are looking at and have an understanding of the processes responsible for creating that material, we can move on to a more advanced stage of interpretation: figuring out depositional processes and environments.
 As Charles Lyell said, “the present is the key to the past” and we will take a tour of modern environments and then think about what they might look like if preserved in the geologic record.
-Practical skills in associated labs include include facies analysis, linking processes to environments, and core description and analysis.
+Practical skills in associated labs should include facies analysis, linking processes to environments, and core description and analysis.

 In the final portion of the book we will gain an understanding of the spatial and temporal relationships between units, learn how to lump packages of rock together based on genetic relationships, lithologic similarity, fossil content, and/or age.
-You’ll want to have your colored pencils sharpened because the associated labs have numerous correlation exercises and cross sections!
+Ideally, associated lans would focus on correlation exercises and cross sections.

 About the Authors